tobecwb/jasperserver/README.md

 # JasperReports Server Community Edition
 Docker image aiming to run **JasperServer Community Edition v7.8.0** in the quickest and simplest way, with the objective of developing and testing reports.

-The image already has integrated PostgreSQL and Apache Tomcat.
+The image already has integrated PostgreSQL, Apache Tomcat and Chromium (for PDF export).
 There is no need for docker compose or other dockers with a database and other functions.

 ## Start the Container
 ### Using Command Line